Avyukth/service-s2p/README.md

-# Service Start to Production
+# Golang Service Start to Production

-This project describe how to create a production grade golang service using docker kubernetes cluster with logging configuration metrics as a sidecar service (continuing ........)
+### Overview

+Create a robust Golang service, deploy it using Docker and Kubernetes, and enhance it with logging, configuration metrics, (continue ............)

 ## Table of Contents